Looking after Uppingham's

 Welcome from the Mayor of Uppingham

-Like many other towns, has a Neighbourhood Plan.
-Our current plan was completed and agreed by residents in 2016.
-You can read it here – Uppingham Neighbour Plan – 2016
+Uppingham, like many other towns, has a Neighbourhood Plan.
+Our initial plan was completed and agreed by residents in 2016.
+We have now successfully completed all the legal processes to revise and update this plan for the period 2022-2041.
+You can read the updated plan here.

 The Plan has helped to guide the Town Council when considering how the town should be developed over the next few years.
-It is now in the process of being refreshed in light of changes both within the town and as a result of government guidance.
+It is now formally “made” (adopted) by the Local Planning Authority (currently Rutland County Council) who are legally required to take its provisions into account when determining formal Planning applications.

 Uppingham Town Council created the Neighbourhood Planning Advisory Group (NPAG) to work on this revision of our Plan.
-NPAG was made up of councillors, local interest groups and individuals from the town and has been working hard towards completion of this work.
-Going forward we are going to address public participation in a slightly different way with the intention of creating greater transparency for the wider public.
-From January 2025 we now have a new formal sub-committee of the Town Council to advise us on Neighbourhood Plan revisions.
-We have recently sought nominations from local organisations to serve on this sub-committee alongside some of the Town Councillors.
-It is intended that any future contact with developers will also be facilitated through this formal sub-committee during Neighbourhood Plan revisions and up-dates.
+NPAG was made up of councillors, local interest groups and individuals from the town and they all contributed towards completion of this work.
+Going forward we have decided to address public participation in a slightly different way with the intention of creating greater transparency for the wider public.
+In January 2025 we created a new formal sub-committee of the Town Council Planning Committee to advise us on any future Neighbourhood Plan revisions.
+We sought nominations from local organisations to serve on this sub-committee alongside some of the Town Councillors.
+It is intended that any relevant contact with developers will also be facilitated through this formal sub-committee if it relates to future Neighbourhood Plan revisions and up-dates.

 As part of this process I am delighted to welcome you today to our Neighbourhood Plan website where you will be able to see details of the work undertaken on the Uppingham Neighbourhood Plan on your behalf.
-I was particularly pleased to see some very positive feedback from the Independent Examiner on the huge amount of work that has been undertaken on getting the reviewed plan to the stage of referendum.
-Please remember, this work has mainly been carried out by unpaid volunteers ably supported by our professional planning colleagues and consultants.
+I was particularly pleased to see some very positive feedback from the Independent Examiner on the huge amount of work that was undertaken on getting the reviewed plan to the stage of allowing it to go to referendum.
+Please remember, this work was mainly carried out by unpaid volunteers ably supported by our professional planning colleagues and consultants.
 In particular, the Examiner said:-

 “The local approach taken on the delivery of the town’s strategic housing requirement through the review of the neighbourhood plan is exemplary”.